The Tacoma School Board has extended the contract of Superintendent Carla Santorno for another year, making her contract good through June 30, 2017.

 Before approving Santorno’s contract extension Thursday, board members showered her with positive comments.

-Scott Heinze said she’s approachable, willing to listen and “seemingly everywhere” in the district.
+Board member Scott Heinze said the superintendent is approachable, willing to listen and “seemingly everywhere” in the district.

-Karen Vialle praised Santorno’s understanding of issues in a large urban district.
-She also noted the superintendent’s emphasis on meeting kids where they are and addressing their needs.
+Board member Karen Vialle praised Santorno’s understanding of issues that affect a large urban district.
+She also noted Santorno’s emphasis on meeting kids where they are and addressing their needs.

 “We now are a school district about our kids, and not about adults,” Vialle said.

-Debbie Winskill thanked Santorno for the hours she spends on her “amazingly time-intensive job.”
+Board member Debbie Winskill thanked Santorno for all the hours she spends on her “amazingly time-intensive job.”

 “I wouldn’t be here without the teachers and staff who are doing the hard work in the trenches,” Santorno said.